How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Introduction

 However, the importance of an isolation mass based on local solid mass can be circumvented if pebble accretion operates, allowing planets to grow by accretion of small, mm-cm sized particles instead of $\sim$km sized ``planetesimals.''
 Grains of these sizes drift radially inwards at rates much faster than the lifetime of the gas disk (e.g. \citealt{weiden_lam_drift}), ensuring that there is more mass available for accretion than just the local isolation mass.
 Furthermore, because they are captured on such fast timescales, accretion of these grains dominates over accretion of locally available planetesimals, allowing planets to grow far beyond their isolation mass.

 However, the rapid timescales predicted by pebble accretion bring in their own challenge.
 Pebble accretion timescales become extremely rapid compared to the disk lifetime as planets reach terrestrial mass scales (e.g., \citetalias{rmp_2018}).
-If flow isolation is not included, these rapid growth rates imply that the final masses of planets either stall at sub-Earth masses or run away to form gas giants, with few planets finishing their growth in the super-Earth sub-Neptune mass range (\citealt{llc_2018}), which is clearly in conflict with observations of close-in planetary systems.
+If a limiting mass scale for pebble accretion is not included, these rapid growth rates imply that the final masses of planets either stall at sub-Earth masses or run away to form gas giants, with few planets finishing their growth in the super-Earth sub-Neptune mass range (\citealt{llc_2018}), which is clearly in conflict with observations of close-in planetary systems.
 If pebbles are present, forming planets in this mass range thus requires some other physical process to halt growth via pebble accretion before runaway gas accretion can occur.